 Dr. Scutchfield: In order to improve the public’s health we have to be more efficient and effective in our efforts to try to improve health status, and unless and until we look at some of the issues surrounding the infrastructure of public health, then we’re not going to be able to answer those critical questions about efficiency and effectiveness in the public health system.

 PHSSR provides these kinds of insights, in a way that is particularly applicable for state and local health departments.
 This research also has policy implications, and the extent to which we are able to convey to policymakers the results and implications of these research projects may well have substantial implications for policy and policy development.

 These are trying times in any public service environment, and there’s a trend in these grants to look at kind of the natural experiment that we’re seeing in the economic downtown and its impact on public health and how best to cope with that.
 A substantial number look at how best, at the state and local levels, to cope with health department budget cuts both generally and in some very specific areas, notably maternal and child health.
 Another thing we’re seeing is a changing health care environment, and at least some of these grants look at handling changes that are the result of health system reform.

 NPH: Why is this such a critical time for this research?

-Dr. Scutchfield: It’s important to recognize that we’re going through a very tumultuous time in terms of the health care system—that the public health system is the backbone of our ability to maintain our health and our health status, and the extent to which we’re able to do through these trying times is going to be important.
+Dr. Scutchfield: It’s important to recognize that we’re going through a very tumultuous time in terms of the health care system—that the public health system is the backbone of our ability to maintain our health and our health status, and the extent to which we’re able to do so through these trying times is going to be important.